mugendi/kazi-firebase/README.md

 - **Worker/Scheduler Independence** : I wanted a system where workers are 100% independent of schedulers.
 There are many queues that support this.

-- **Fault Tolerance** : firebase-queue thanfully is written to be fault tolerant.
+- **Fault Tolerance** : firebase-queue thankfully is written to be fault tolerant.

 - **Job Overwriting** : You could also call this *Task Updates*.
 Ideally, this is achieved by allowing the optional setting of a job's ID which is then used to update the same job if another is submitted with the same ID.
 In online tracking, tasks are continuous and almost never quite end.
 As such, updating a task/job with current status/data is a more feasible option.